Vishalkompalli/Cpractice/README.md

 # Cpractice
-This repository contains all the C and DSA practice files
+This repository contains all the C practice files